 Studies have shown that exposure to bright blue light in the evening can affect your circadian rhythms and make it harder to fall asleep.
 Night Shift uses your computer's clock and geolocation to determine when it's sunset in your location.
 It then automatically shifts the colours in your display to the warmer end of the spectrum.
-In the morning, Night Shift returns the display to its regular settings.
+In the morning, it returns the display to its regular settings.

 How to set up Night Shift